Breastfeeding and Body Acceptance After My Mastectomy

 We want to hear your story.
 Become a Mighty contributor here.

-The Mighty, in partnership with Fuck Cancer, is asking the following: Share a story about one moment or conversation related to a cancer diagnosis or experience that made an impact on you.
+The Mighty, in partnership with Fuck Cancer, is asking the following: Write a letter to yourself in regards to a cancer diagnosis.
+What would you say or wish someone had told you?
 Find out how to email us a story submission here.